If you’re looking for a VoIP platform, Google Voice is likely to appear at the top of your search results.

 FAQs

-Google Voice gives you a free phone number you can use to make calls, send texts, and check voicemail from your smartphone or computer using WiFi or data.
+Google Voice gives you a free phone number you can use to make calls, send texts, and get voicemail transcription from your smartphone or computer using WiFi or data.
 Business users can also access advanced features like ring groups and auto-attendants through Google Voice paid plans.

 Yes, Google Voice is free for personal use within the US, but international calls and some business features come with additional costs.